Methaneilie Solo

-Methaneilie Solo (born 27 July 1955), better known by his stage name Methaneilie Jütakhrie, is an Indian singer and composer who became successful in Nagaland as a musician in the 1980s and 1990s.
+Methaneilie Solo (born 27 July 1955), better known by his stage name Methaneilie Jütakhrie Solo, is an Indian singer and composer from Nagaland who became successful as a musician in the 1980s and 1990s.

 Early years

-Methaneilie Solo was born on 27 July 1955 to Zajükhrie Solo and Khrienuo Solo of Tsütuonuomia Thinuo (T-Khel) at Kohima village in Nagaland.
+Methaneilie Solo was born on 27 July 1955 to an Angami Naga family from the Tsütuonuomia Thinuo of Kohima Village.
+His mother and father were Khrienuo and Zajükhrie Solo.
 Solo became hunchbacked at the age of four after a wrestling match with his brother and could study only up to 4th class.
 However, his parents and friends encouraged him to sing.

 Career

 Methaneilie Solo composed his first song in 1973, and recorded his first album in 1984.
 In 1993, his 12th volume of cassette was released which includes recording in his own Angami dialect (Tenyidie), as well as translations from other tribal languages and Hindi.
 He has recorded 250 songs, and has composed 187 songs himself.

 A few of his popular Tenyidie songs are: